Recurrent Inference Machine for Medical Image Registration: Methods

 where $\boldsymbol{h}_t = \{\bm{h}_t^1, \bm{h}_t^2\}$ denotes the two-level hidden memory states at step $t$.
 The size of $\bm{h}_t$ depends on the size of input image pair $(I_{\text{mov}},I_{\text{fix}})$ with multiple channels.
 For $t = 1$, $\bm{h}_1$ is initialized to a zero input.
 We name our network $g_\theta$ as RIIR Cell, with its detailed architecture illustrated in Fig. \ref{fig: RIIR example}.
 To address the difference between our RIIR from the existing gradient-based iterative algorithm (GraDIRN) \citep{qiu2022embedding} under the same definition of $\mathcal{L}_\text{inner}$ as in Eq. \ref{eq:inner loss}, RIIR uses the gradient of inner loss as the neural network input to calculate the incremental update.
-On the other hand, GraDIRN takes the channel-wise warped image pair $(I_{\text{mov}}\circ \phi, I_{\text{fix}})$ and deformation field $\phi$ as the input to the network to output regularization update in Eq. \ref{eq: phi optimization}, while the gradient of $\mathcal{L}_{\text{inner}}$ is added to the update without any further processing.
-Since the network $g_\theta$ learns an incremental update with the gradient of inner loss as compressed information, the training of RIIR can be more efficient, which will be discussed in the experiment section.
+On the other hand, GraDIRN takes the channel-wise warped image pair $(I_{\text{mov}}\circ \phi, I_{\text{fix}})$ and deformation field $\phi$ as the input to the network to output regularization update in Eq. \ref{eq: phi optimization}, while the gradient of $\mathcal{L}_{\text{inner}}$ is added to the update {of the deformation} without any further processing { thus does not directly affect the network part of the pipeline}.

-Unlike previous work in deep learning-based iterative deformable image registration methods which does not incorporate internal hidden states \citep{zhao2019recursive,fechter2020one,qiu2022embedding}, we propose to combine the gradient information and hidden states as the network input.
-Using $\boldsymbol{h}_t$ also suggests an analogy with gradient-based optimization methods such as the Limited-memory Broyden–Fletcher–Goldfarb–Shanno algorithm (L-BFGS) to track and memorize progression \citep{putzky2017recurrent}.
+Unlike previous work in deep learning-based iterative deformable image registration methods which does not incorporate internal hidden states \citep{zhao2019recursive,fechter2020one,qiu2022embedding}, we propose to combine the gradient information and hidden states as the network input. {Our method also differs from \mbox{\cite{falta2022learning}} in several aspects: in \mbox{\cite{falta2022learning}}, the input consists of a collection of images, displacement, sampled coordinates and MIND features; also, the part of the U-Net output channels serve as hidden states, instead of using dedicated ConvGRU units as in our design.} Using $\boldsymbol{h}_t$ also suggests an analogy with gradient-based optimization methods such as the Limited-memory Broyden–Fletcher–Goldfarb–Shanno algorithm (L-BFGS) to track and memorize progression \citep{putzky2017recurrent}.
 To substantiate this design, the input selections of RIIR will be further ablation-studied and discussed in our experiments.

 Since the ground-truth deformation field is not known in deformable image registration, we use the optimization objective Eq. \ref{eq: phi optimization} as the proposed outer loss to optimize the parameters $\theta$ of RIIR Cell $g_\theta$.
 We incorporate a weighted sum of losses for the outer loss $\mathcal{L}_{\text{outer}}$ to ensure that each step contributes to the final prediction: